jrief/django-formset/docs/source/styling.rst

 The default **django-formset** styling intentionally renders all the fields as the browser would by default.
 This admiditly looks very rough and we only use it, if we want to style every aspect of our web site.
-This requires to write the CSS ourselfs.
+This requires to write the CSS ourselves.
 If we use one of the known CSS frameworks, then instead we will proceed with one of the specialized renderes.
 The concept for rendering a form remains to same, independently of the CSS framework.